Yamaha MT15 Indian launch is confirmed along with a tentative date in March. It is the naked version of the blockbuster R15 we already have.

 Looks like Yamaha took a cue from it and introduced MT-15 in Thailand few months back.
 The motorcycle gets one of the most aggressive headlamps on production bikes.
 The predator-like headlamp has three major elements – with the top two elements signifying angry eyes.

-And as was speculated, MT-15 has been spotted testing in India for the first time.
-From the spy pics that have emerged (credit Mehul/Team-BHP), the biggest change, as you can notice, is the absence of upside down forks and this is a clever strategy by Yamaha to keep costs under check.
+It was speculated to make its way into India and MT-15 has been spotted testing again in clearest spy pics yet: credit India Today.
+The biggest change, as you can notice, is the absence of upside down forks and this is a clever strategy by Yamaha to keep costs under check.
+There will be a few other such cost-reducing changes as well.

 Basically, Yamaha has rebranded the M-Slaz they used to sell in some markets, and its newer-gen version is now brought under the ‘MT’ brand umbrella.

-It is the naked version of the R15 v3 and shares most of the mechanicals including the 155 cc liquid cooled SOHC engine which pumps out 19.3 PS of peak power and 15 Nm of maximum torque.
-It also now gets Variable Valve Actuation (VVA) which has been really helpful on the R15 v3 (read review).
+MT15 is the naked version of the R15 v3 and shares most of the mechanicals including the 155 cc liquid cooled SOHC engine.
+A recently leaked document confirmed that India will continue with the same specs of 19.3 PS of power and 15 Nm of maximum torque.
+It also gets Variable Valve Actuation (VVA) which has been really helpful on the R15 v3 (read review).

 Thailand gets golden coloured front USDs and it comes equipped with dual-channel ABS as standard.
 Since R15 has recently received a dual-ABS system, expect the same to percolate to the MT15 as well.